Onya Nurve

-Justin C. Woody, popularly known as Onya Nurve, is an American drag performer.
+Justin C. Woody (born May 26, 1993), popularly known as Onya Nurve, is an American drag performer.
 She is best known for winning the seventeenth season of RuPaul's Drag Race (2025).

 Early life

 Justin Woody was born and raised in Canton, Ohio.
 He attended Perry High School.
 His first theatrical performance was around the age of 17, where he played the non-speaking role of Tom Robinson's son in a production of To Kill a Mockingbird.
 He was a high school speech and debate champion, having won the 2011 State of Ohio Speech and Debate competition.
 He auditioned for the eleventh season of American Idol at Heinz Field (now Acrisure Stadium) in Pittsburgh, Pennsylvania that same year.
 He got his BFA in painting at Cleveland Institute of Art in 2015.
 He completed a six-month residency at the Praxis Fiber Workshop in Cleveland which included a two-man art show, NAPS, alongside Marcus Brathwaite.
 Prior to appearing on Drag Race, he worked at Doinks Burger Joint.